Sort results by: Filter results by: Language Available in digital format

 The Gwithian Landscape: Molluscs and Archaeology on Cornish Sand Dunes

-Thomas Walker et al.
+Thomas M. Walker et al.

 Gwithian, on the north coast of Cornwall, is a multiperiod archaeological site.
 The present work explores the palaeoenvironment of the area around the settlement sites, from the Neolithic, when sand dunes initially developed in the Red River valley, to the present post-industrial landscape.
 READ MORE